 Can I get phorid flies to release on my property to control fire ants?

 No. It takes many Pseudacteon phorid flies or parasitized ants to establish a population released over a period of time (weeks).
 The flies are expensive to rear and require knowledge to establish successfully.
 Thus, they are not commercially available and releases are made by state or federal agency personnel.
 Once established, however, the flies spread and eventually all areas will have one or more species established on their properties (Callcott et al. 2011).
-Where established, flies can be observed hovering over disturbed ant nests or mounds and dive-bombing worker ants in their attempt to inject eggs into the ants’ bodies or thoracic segments (see Figs 1 and 2).
+Where established, flies can be observed hovering over disturbed ant nests or mounds and dive-bombing worker ants in their attempt to inject eggs into the ants’ bodies or thoracic segments.

 How many species of phorid flies have been released?